wlp-builders/hosting-cli/README.md

 # hosting-cli
-Early preview hosting-cli for new WLP hosting partners.
+Early preview hosting-cli for new WLP hosting partners  (please test locally, not yet in production) .
-You'd need to make the wlp-core and wlp-core-plugins

 ### 1. Clone this folder with scripts
 ```